(361) 450-0234

 What It Means to Be “Windstorm Ready”

-If you live or work in an area generally east of Highway 77 in the Coastal Bend area of Texas, you are likely in a designated “Windstorm Zone”.
+If you live or work in the following counties, you are in a designated “Windstorm Zone”.
 What does that mean?

-The Texas Department of Insurance (TDI) requires that any structure built or modified in this area be built under certain building codes and/or have your structure designed by a windstorm engineer, and be inspected and certified by a qualified inspector per the TDI guidelines.
+The Texas Department of Insurance (TDI) requires that any structure built or modified here is to comply with specific building codes or be designed by a windstorm engineer, and be inspected and certified by a qualified inspector in accordance with TDI guidelines.

-The requirements for windstorm and hail insurance coverage apply only to structures located in areas designated as a “catastrophe area” by the Commissioner of the TDI.
-In our region, the current designated “catastrophe areas” are confined to a 5 county area called the “Coastal Bend” of Texas.
+The requirements for windstorm and hail insurance coverage apply only to structures located in areas designated as a “catastrophe area” by the Texas Department of Insurance (TDI).

 This Windstorm Design, Inspection and Certification process is as follows: